-5.1 Performance, Weight, and Balance: Calculate various performance, weight, and balance scenarios using the Pilot's Operating Handbook for a given aircraft along with an E6B, rotary, or electronic E6B (Sporty's).
-Note that a phone with an E6B app will not be allowed in the testing room for the FAA Private Pilot Knowledge Exam.
-Specific real-world scenarios and accidents will be discussed.
+5.1 Performance, and Weight, and Balance: Calculate various performance_and weight_and balance scenarios using the Pilot's Operating Handbook for a given aircraft along with an E6B, rotary or electronic E6B (Sporty's).
+Note that te...a phone with an E6B app will not be allowed in the testing room for the FAA Private Pilot Knowledge Exam.
+Specific real world_realworld_scenarios and accidents will be discussed.